flatiron/blacksmith/articles/basic/npm/what-is-the-file-package-json/article.md

 It is also possible to add a `devDependencies` field to your `package.json` - these are dependencies not required for normal operation, but required/recommended if you want to patch or modify the project.
 If you built your unit tests using a testing framework, for example, it would be appropriate to put the testing framework you used in your `devDependencies` field.
 To install a project's `devDependencies`, simply pass the `--dev` option when you use `npm install`.

-For even more options, you can look through <https://github.com/isaacs/npm/blob/master/doc/json.md> or run `npm help json`
+For even more options, you can look through the [online docs](https://github.com/isaacs/npm/blob/master/doc/json.md) or run `npm help json`